 While LG is typically associated with electronics, the company has won numerous accolades for its appliances: according to a J.D.
-Power report, LG ranks highest in appliance ratings for washers, dryers, dishwashers, oven ranges, French door refrigerators, and top-mount freezer-fridge setups.
+Power report, LG ranks highest in appliance ratings for these 6 major appliances; washers, dryers, dishwashers, oven ranges, French door refrigerators, and top-mount freezer-fridge setups.
 Yeah, that’s a lot of appliance options!

 Specifically, LG won seven JD awards (2017), and the brand performed particularly well in performance, reliability, ease of use, and styling/appearance (with high marks in customer satisfaction as well).